We understand that the pandemic has impacted our customers in different ways and we want to help.

 - Take advantage of $0 down payment

 Has National Grid resumed collection activities?

 Yes.
-We are resuming collection activities for Rhodes Island residential customers.
-Customers who are behind on their bills will begin to receive notices that their service could be disconnected for nonpayment later.
+We are resuming collection activities for Massachusetts residential customers.
+Customers who are behind on their bills will begin to receive notices that their service could be disconnected for nonpayment.
 Help is available.
-All customers are eligible for a COVID-19 payment plan that can help manage larger balances and avoid the risk of disconnection.
+All customers are eligible for a COVID-19 payment plan that can help manage larger balances and avoid the risk of future disconnection.
 Customers needing assistance with paying their bills can click here for more information or call to speak with one of our Customer Advocates.
 Note: Call wait times may be longer than usual.

 I have an overdue balance.
 Will National Grid report my debt to a credit bureau?